-Being a creature fan, ( men in special effects suits) when i saw groot in the forthcoming “Guardians of the Galaxy” I was intrigued.
-Then I heard that he was probably going to be all CGI, i decided to TRY and make a practical effects suit for a convention my wife and i are heading to in August called Dragoncon in Atlanta.
+Being a big creature fan (people in special effects suits), when I saw Groot in the forthcoming Guardians of the Galaxy, I was intrigued.
+Then I heard that he was probably going to be all CGI, so I decided to try and make a practical effects version for a convention my wife and I are heading to in August called Dragoncon in Atlanta.

 Legs are the make or break item in my mind.
-I worked it out that Groot in the line up photo looks approx 7’8.
+I worked it out that Groot in the line-up photo looks approx 7’8.
 I did at first buy some dry wall stilts, but i was about as graceful as a drunk baby giraffe on them ( did someone shout timber as i fell? ).
-After quickly selling those, I decided I could build some stilts, so I took my old platform vampire costume boots, glued and bolted on some 4inch pipe from Home Depot, which i had cut down.
+After quickly selling those, I decided I could build some stilts, so I took my old platform vampire costume boots, glued and bolted on some 4″ pipe from Home Depot, which i had cut down.
 I secured them to a MDF board cut into a shape i hoped would taper up my leg and partially hide my feet. then finally added some gym impact mat to the bottom.

 I have to take some liberties with the shape and size of the limbs.
 I hope it does not detract from the overall look, but until they are cast I will not know, again I had to sculpt the piece 10% bigger and longer than needed for latex shrinking, currently the mold is finished and was made with my wife’s help.
 Again a 2-part plaster mold was made, using in excess of 400lbs of plaster it has been NO fun to move around.
 I am currently bleeding and aching from the start of digging out the clay, which I hope to have done mid next week, then I can brush in my layers of latex to cast a set of leg skins which i hope will fit well.

 Assuming the legs are OK to go, I will then make the arms, and finally, the chest.
 They will again be sculpts with 2 part plaster molds, and I will Velcro the whole suit together when hopefully wearing it in a couple of months.